- Insurance must be verified prior to our session if you wish to bill insurance. Please email me with your Plan ID Number and your DOB

 - Package rates available for those paying out of pocket.

-- MODA, Pacific Source, Cigna, Providence, United Health Care, and some Regence BCBS policies (not the plans that require authorizations prior to treatment).
+- MODA, Pacific Source, Cigna, Providence, United Health Care, and some Regence BCBS policies.

 - For Kaiser Permanente, I see patients referred by Kaiser.
 (This is typically easy to get just by asking your primary for an acupuncture referral).
 I don’t bill Self-Referral Plan Patients.